Units, groups, classes, and branches

 On Sunday, every branch in the community holds a full branch meeting.
 With the community focused on enhancing participation, it is hoped joint branch meetings on Sunday will attract up to 70% of the members of a branch, with the subsequent hour’s classes attracting around 50 – 60% attendance.

-Branch meetings are facilitated by one branch president in turns, such that branch president A (married men) presides, and president B (married women) takes minutes.
-On the second Sunday, branch president B presides, while branch president C (single women) takes minutes.
+Branch meetings are facilitated by one branch president in turns, such that branch president A (partnered man) presides, and president B (partnered female) takes minutes.
+On the second Sunday, branch president B presides, while branch president C (single female) takes minutes.
 All presidencies in the community rotate presiding and clerking each week by the following schedule: Community conference meetings take place on the thirteenth Sunday of every quarter.
 This week, there are no presidency meetings.

 Meetings begin at 9 AM on Sundays.
 When the first village’s branches have concluded their individual meetings, they move to other classrooms nearby for group meetings.
 The assembly rooms that they had occupied are taken up by the second village.
 When the first branch’s groups have concluded their group meetings, they vacate the building, and the second village’s branches then take these rooms for their group meetings.